 The credit entry to dividends payable represents a balance sheet liability.
 At the date of declaration, the business now has a liability to the shareholders to pay them the dividend at a later date.

 The Accounting Equation, Assets = Liabilities + Equity means that the total assets of the business are always equal to the total liabilities and equity of the business This is true at any time and applies to each transaction.
 For this transaction the accounting equation is shown in the following table.

-With the dividends declared journal entry, a liability (dividends payable) is increased by 80,000 representing an amount owed to the shareholders in respect of the dividends declared.
+With the the dividends declared entry, a liability (dividends payable) is increased by 80,000 representing an amount owed to the shareholders in respect of the dividends declared.
 This is balanced by a decrease in the retained earnings which in turn results in a decrease in the owners equity, as part of the retained earnings has now been distributed to them.

 Popular Double Entry Bookkeeping Examples